carolynvs/cfp/cfp/windows-open-sauce.md

 Carolyn is a software developer from Chicago, though one day she hopes to escape to the Pacific Northwest in search of faster internet, free-range kittens and respite from snow blowers.
-She loves all things automation, developer tools and anything that will make her fellow developers lives easier, so she's found a good home at Rackspace on the Developer Experience team.
+She loves all things automation, developer tools and anything that will make her fellow developers lives easier; so she's found a good home at Rackspace on the Developer Experience team.
 Like a grafted bonsai, her roots come from many places: happily developing C# applications on a Mac and deploying to Linux.

+## Agenda
-## Agenda (40 minutes, 10 minutes for questions)
+40 minutes, 10 minutes for questions

 * Speaker and Topic Introduction - 5 minutes
 * Cross-platform tools at Rackspace - 5 minutes
 * Rewriting the Docker Version Manager - 10 minutes